-Markham's Customer Service Centre will be operating during an emergency to receive calls from the public and provide information.
-The Customer Service Centre is a component of the EOC Information Officer's responsibility and will operate in the Civic Centre or in the alternate location as needed.
+Markham's Contact Centre will be operating during an emergency to receive calls from the public and provide information.
+The Contact Centre is a component of the EOC Public Information Officer's responsibility and will operate in the Civic Centre or in the alternate location as needed.

-7. Process of Determining, Declaring and Terminating an Emergency

-At the threat of an impending emergency and/or at the scene of an emergency, an assessment of the situation is done to determine if this is an extraordinary event that requires extraordinary measures to respond to, contain and recover from the situation.
-If the activation of the Markham's EOC is warranted, the CAO and/or the Fire Chief will activate the EOC.
-If the situation escalates and warrants the declaration of emergency, the Mayor, in discussion and upon advisement by the EOC Director, has the authority to declare an emergency that may extend to all, or any part of the geographic area under the jurisdiction of Markham, even as small as one particular address, if needed.
+7. Process of Determining, Declaring and Terminating an Emergency respond to, contain and recover from the situation.
+The EOC will be activated as described in Section 6.1 of this document.
+If the situation escalates and warrants the declaration of emergency, the Mayor, in discussion and upon advisement by the EOC Director and the EOC Management Team, has the authority to declare an emergency that may extend to all, or any part of the geographic area under the jurisdiction of Markham, even as small as one particular address, if needed.